HL7/davinci-ra/input/pagecontent/guidance-ra-coding-gap-resolution.md

 ### Introduction

-After the provider and risk adjustment coder complete the process of reviewing the gap closure and invalidaiton through the remediation step described in this implementation guide, the risk adjustment coder sends the gap closure and invalidation information along with the supporting evidence (referred to as clinical evaluation evidence) from the medical record review process back to the payer.
+After the provider and risk adjustment coder complete the process of reviewing the gap closure and invalidaiton through the remediation step described in this implementation guide, the risk adjustment coder sends the gap closure and invalidation information along with the supporting evidence (referred to as clinical evaluation evidence) identified during the medical record review back to the payer.
 The payer then performs the step of resolving coding gaps.
 This section details the workflow, operation and profiles involved.

+{% include img-portrait.html img="three-stages-resolution.png" caption = "Figure 2-: " %}

 ### Actors